diwrkish/K-hub/README.md

 - Simple custom UI layouts
 - Button-driven script execution examples
 - Keybind and toggle-style controls
-- Utility scripts for experimentation and testing
+- Utility scripts
 - Modular, script-by-script layout for quick exploration

 ## Usage

 1. Open the Lua script file you want to test.
-2. Review the code and understand what it does before running it.
-3. Use it only in environments where you are authorized to run scripts.
-4. Keep backups of important files before modifying or testing new scripts.
+2. copy the raw code/loadstring
+3. paste it into your executor and execute it in game dont forget to inject

 ## Important notes